azoth-lang/azoth.language.design/optional-types.md

 Having optional be `const value` can't work.
 An `iso Foo?` should be usable where an `iso` type is expected.
 Also, how could copying possibly work.
-You can't say that independent parameters work differently for value types because `Array[independent T]` needs the independent parameter to act as if the type were a reference type.
+You can't say that independent parameters work differently for value types because `Array[independent T]` needs the independent parameter to act as if the type were a reference type but `Array` is a value type.

 If optional has just a regular capability, then it would be possible to freeze such a value on the stack even if it held a struct.
 That doesn't work.